4. Scenes page

 4.1.8.
 Published scenes

 Here are displayed all the public scenes.
-As in “Your Scenes”, you can click on the scene card to have it loaded on the canvas in view mode.
-Note that you cannot directly edit or delete the scene if you do not own it.
-You can only Copy the link if you wish to share it.
-It’s still possible to save a copy of a public scene to your account, using the Save as button, which allows you to edit it as your own.
+Like in “Your Scenes”, it’s possible to click on the scene card to have it loaded on the canvas in view mode.
+Anyone can share it, but only the owner can directly edit or delete the scene.
+It’s still possible to save a copy of it in the personal account to make any changes.

 ../_images/4-7.png